Cronan Ranch - Oct. '25

 return to index

-While the hiking group has been at Cronan Ranch, near Auburn, a few times before, we tended to favor the west entrance with its few trails down to the South Fork of the American River, and back; earlier this year we did part of the West Ridge to Satan's Cesspool walk, for instance.
+While the hiking group has been to Cronan Ranch, not far from Auburn on hwy 49 south, a few times before, we tended to favor the west entrance, with its few trails down to the South Fork of the American River, and back; earlier this year we did part of trail to Satan's Cesspool walk, for instance.

-We were surprised how wooded this walk was, and after Fleming Meadow, it was good to see no fire damage, anywhere.
+On Veterans' Day, six of us went to the east side, with a lot more time at River level.
+We were surprised how wooded this walk was, and it was good to see no fire damage, anywhere, from the high points we had.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.

-looking upstream near the start quiescent water, good for stone-skipping attempts pacific wild grape
+looking upstream near the start quiescent water, good for stone-skipping trials pacific wild grape

 south fork in the Sierra foothills